-The following situations are considered conflicts of interest for reviewers and will be Coauthoring publications with at least one of the authors in the past 3 years, not including edited collections.
+The following situations are considered conflicts of interest for reviewers and will be avoided:

+- Co-authoring publications with at least one of the authors in the past 3 years, not including edited collections. - Being colleagues within the same section / department or similar organization unit in the past 3 years.

-- Being colleagues within the same section / department or similar organization unit in the past 3 years. - Supervising / having supervised the doctoral work of the author(s) or being supervised / having been supervised by the author(s) - Having a personal relationship (e.g. family, close friend) with the author(s) - Having a direct or indirect financial interest in the paper being reviewed.
+- Supervising / having supervised the doctoral work of the author(s) or being supervised / having been supervised by the author(s) - Having a personal relationship (e.g. family, close friend) with the author(s) - Having a direct or indirect financial interest in the paper being reviewed.

-It is not considered a Conflict of Interest if the reviewers have worked together with the authors in a collaborative project (e.g., EU or DARPA) or if they have co-organized an event (e.g. PC co-chairs).
+It is not considered a Conflict of Interest if the reviewers have worked together with the authors in a collaborative project or if they have co-organized an event.